-Please contact:

-Mel Jones

-Associate Director

-Virginia Center for
+Please contact: Mel Jones Associate Director Virginia Center for Housing Research Mel.Jones@vt.edu

-Housing Research

-Mel.Jones@vt.edu

-CONTEXT FOR THE TOOLKIT:

-CONNECTION TO CARE (C2C)
+CONTEXT FOR THE TOOLKIT: CONNECTION TO CARE (C2C)

 C2C aims to advance practices that identify and leverage the critical junctures at which individuals with substance use disorder (SUD) seek and are linked to lifesaving services.
 The Virginia Tech Institute for Policy and Governance coordinates the transdisciplinary C2C project team to apply evolving policy and practice innovations that reduce the risk of overdose and harmful impacts of addiction, and facilitate pathways to recovery.
-C2C engages designers, researchers, public health and policy experts, law enforcement and criminal justice, community-based treatment providers, and individuals with and in recovery from SUD.
+C2C engages designers, researchers, public health and policy experts, law enforcement and criminal justice, communitybased treatment providers, and individuals with and in recovery from SUD.

 Through stakeholder engagement with the Roanoke Valley Collective Response to the Opioid and Addiction Crisis (RVCR) in 2021, C2C completed a recovery housing study of the Roanoke Valley in Virginia that classified recovery housing needs within the continuum of care, from individuals in active substance use to those in long term recovery.
 Housing First was identified as a necessary approach, prioritizing housing as the foundation of success for engaging with treatment and achieving recovery, particularly for those early in the recovery process.
 Further, stakeholders suggested that Housing First programs for underserved individuals (e.g., people identifying as a part of a gender minority group) and/or hard to house populations (e.g., people exiting incarceration) merited additional investigation in order to promote the development of programs addressing these unmet needs in the community.

 As a result, the goal of this toolkit is to help inform the development and operations of Housing First facilities.
-It includes findings from interviews conducted by the Virginia Center for Housing Research at Virginia Tech with existing Housing First programs, who generously shared project budgets, Pro Formas, and programmatic documents.
-The toolkit highlights the utility of these documents for housing providers who are launching new Housing First programs or expanding their capacity to include more Housing First units and/or programming.
+It includes findings from interviews conducted by Virginia Tech with existing Housing First programs, who generously shared project budgets, Pro Formas, and programmatic documents.
+It also includes recordings from a Housing First virtual summit that was held on May 11, 2023, featuring Housing First programs and expertise.
+This information will ideally be of use to providers who are launching new Housing First programs or expanding their capacity to include more Housing First units and/or programming.

 TERMS OF USE:

 This toolkit is provided free to the public solely for the purposes of informing recovery and supportive housing developers and operators.
 Reproduction and alteration of these toolkit materials for the development and operation of recovery and supportive housing is allowed, with proper attribution to the original organization providing the source material as noted.
 These materials are provided and intended for informational purposes only and do not constitute financial or legal advice.
 Neither the organizations providing the source material nor Virginia Tech, the creators of this toolkit, are responsible for outcomes resulting from use.

 This toolkit is made possible with funding from the University of Baltimore Combating Overdose Through Community-level Intervention (COCLI) program.
 Updates to the toolkit are welcome if additional Housing First organizations would like to contribute materials.
 VCHR and VTIPG will add materials as capacity and funding allow.

-CONTEXT FOR THE TOOLKIT:
+CONTEXT FOR THE TOOLKIT: ORGANIZATIONS INTERVIEWED

-ORGANIZATIONS INTERVIEWED